nuxt/website-v2/content/en/guides/features/live-preview.md

 ```

 <base-alert>
-enablePreview should be tested locally with yarn serve and not yarn
+enablePreview should be tested locally with yarn start and not yarn
 dev
 </base-alert>